 Outcome: Number of Associate of Applied Sciences degrees awarded per 100 FTE students will meet or exceed target.
-(MBR-P1.3; SB-SG1; FY 24 Performance Measure)
+(MBR-P1.3; SB-SG1; FY 25 Performance Measure)

 Outcome: Number of certificate degrees awarded per 100 FTE students will meet or exceed target.
-(MBR-P1.4; SB-SG1; FY 24 Performance Measure) Outcome: Percentage of first-year, first-time, full-time community college students enrolled in an AAS (technical) program who graduate with an AAS (technical) degree within 3 years will meet or exceed the established targets.
+(MBR-P1.4; SB-SG1; FY 25 Performance Measure) Outcome: Percentage of first-year, first-time, full-time community college

+Outcome: Percentage of first-year, first-time, full-time community college students enrolled in an AAS (technical) program who graduate with an AAS (technical) degree within 3 years will meet or exceed the established targets.
 (SB-SG7, MBR P1.20)